 Whether at work or outside of it we meet people who do disagree a lot, challenge our way of thinking and force us to come up with more and more counterarguments.
 Why do they do that?

-In the previous post I mentioned quite a couple of advantages of using cultural dimensions when dealing with cultural differences and related challenges.
-This time I would like to list some counterarguments to show a bigger picture of how they can be used.
+In the previous post I mentioned quite a few advantages of using cultural dimensions when dealing with cultural differences and related challenges.
+This time I would like to talk about some counterarguments to show you a bigger picture of how they can be used.

 When talking about cultural differences I like using cultural dimensions as a starter to that conversation.
-Although there are both pros and cons of using them, I’d like to specifically list a couple of advantages of using cultural dimensions in their various forms when considering worldwide cultural differences.
+Although there are both pros and cons of using them, and you need to use them wisely, there are many amazing advantages of using cultural dimensions when working across cultures.

 Differences and similarities in perception of time are maybe the easiest ones to spot in people’s behaviours and likely attributed to culture.
 Let’s take a closer look at the Scheduling scale of Meyer’s Culture Map.